-After a subpar “day” followed by a strike-fueled hiatus, “24” gets solidly back to basics -- if by “basics” that means high-tech terrorist threats, shadowy government conspiracies, steely (and demographically historic) presidents facing terrible moral quandaries, the welcome return of familiar faces, and even rumination on the ethics of torture.
+After a subpar “day” followed by a strike-fueled hiatus, “24” gets solidly back to basics — if by “basics” that means high-tech terrorist threats, shadowy government conspiracies, steely (and demographically historic) presidents facing terrible moral quandaries, the welcome return of familiar faces, and even rumination on the ethics of torture.
 Jack Bauer has already suffered aplenty for our sins, but the hero born coincidentally in Sept.
 11’s wake will improbably survive the Bush administration — and if this level of quality can persist, perhaps well beyond.